joneswack/dp-rfs/README.md

 We also provide an implementation of [Spherical Random Features for polynomial kernels](https://papers.nips.cc/paper/2015/file/f7f580e11d00a75814d2ded41fe8e8fe-Paper.pdf).
 They can be run similar to the above code but the random feature distribution needs to be optimized first.
 Please have a look at the code at the bottom of `random_features/spherical.py` to understand the procedure for obtaining this distribution and the random feature map afterwards.
 Once the distribution is obtained, it is saved under `saved_models` (some parameterizations are contained in this repository already).

-### Approximating the Gaussian kernel using polynomial sketches
+### Approximating the Gaussian kernel using Polynomial Sketches

-The Gaussian kernel can be approximated well through a randomized Maclaurin expansion with polynomial sketches assuming that the data is zero-centered and a proper lengthscale is used.
+The Gaussian kernel can be approximated well through a randomized Maclaurin expansion with Polynomial Sketches assuming that the data is zero-centered and a proper lengthscale is used.

 Note: This method is not implemented for Complex-to-Real (CtR) sketches yet.